Model

 -

-for this type. -
+A user-chosen identifier for this type.

 .